vvvvvvss/WebScraping/README.md

 # WebScraping
 Web scraping is an automatic method to obtain large amounts of data from websites.
 Most of this data is unstructured data in an HTML format which is then converted into structured data in a spreadsheet or a database so that it can be used in various applications.
+Beautiful Soup is a Python package for parsing HTML and XML documents, including those with malformed markup.
+It creates a parse tree for documents that can be used to extract data from HTML, which is useful for web scraping.